 Parent Meetings and Pupil Progress Reports

 In the Autumn term all parents will have the opportunity to attend the first meeting with their child’s class teacher.
 The purpose of this meeting is to discuss how the child has settled into the new school year, see how they are comparing against the Age Related Expectations and to share any concerns that may have arisen.
 These meetings are compulsory, and you will get a short written report with some targets that you can work on at home.
 In the Spring and Summer terms we will also give you an appointment and you will receive a short written update in the Spring.
 At the end of the academic year in the Summer, you will receive a more detailed report telling you about your child’s performance in all areas of the curriculum.
-If your child has additional needs, the SENCo, Michael Riddle may have had some contact and/or meetings.
+If your child has additional needs, the SENCo, Jennie Diss may have had some contact and/or meetings.

 There will be many opportunities for you to attend workshops aimed at developing your understanding of the curriculum and supporting you in helping your child learn.
 These could include:

-Introduction to phonics
+Introduction to Phonics

 How to support your child with reading

 Our workshops are always well attended and parents find them to be an extremely useful source of information.

 Once we have settled the new children into Reception, we will invite parents to come in to Open Morning to see what the children have been doing and to show how the free-flow of activities and teaching works in the Early Years.
 We will also invite you in for exhibitions of the home learning projects – these are always very well attended and show the amazing creativity of the children with these tasks – it may be something like London landmarks, volcanoes or pirate ships.
 In the Early years parents also complete WOW cards – these are a great way of reinforcing good behaviour and are a way for early years parents to record those moments when your child says or does something that makes you think ‘Wow!’
 These Wow cards, photos or even pieces of work can then be celebrated with the rest of the class before being displayed.